Molybdenum in Magnetically Shielded Rooms

 For applications requiring non-magnetic support:

-- Non-Magnetic Racks and Fixtures: Molybdenum is used to create racks and fixtures that hold scientific instruments and components without adding to the magnetic noise in the room.
+- Non-Magnetic Racks and Fixtures: Molybdenum is used to create racks and fixtures that hold scientific instruments and components without adding to the room’s magnetic noise.

 - Component Isolation: Molybdenum parts help isolate and support other materials within the MSR, preventing magnetic cross-talk.